nstubbe/YarpDemo/readme.md

 Here's a short summary of each of the projects in this repo and the features they demonstrate:

 * DemoYARP.BasicSetup - A basic reverse proxy that shows a very simple direct forwarding configuration.
-* DemoYARP.LoadBalancer (WIP) - Gives an example of how to use the YARP middleware to implement a load balancer.
+* DemoYARP.LoadBalancer - Gives an example of how to use the YARP middleware to implement a load balancer.
-* DemoYARP.HeaderRouter (WIP) - YARP has a bunch of built-in routing policies.
+* DemoYARP.HeaderRouter - YARP has a bunch of built-in routing policies.
 This project shows how to use the header routing policy with a tenant header to route to different backends for each tenant.
 * DemoYARP.Transforms (WIP) - This project shows you how to transform your requests and responses using the built-in